truecharts/public/website/src/content/docs/general/systemrequirements.md

 **CPU:** 8+ *Physical* Cores of AMD Ryzen or Intel 8th Gen Core or better families

-- 6+ Cores allocated to the Talos VM
-- 2+ Cores remaining for the host system, e.g. SCALE

 **RAM:** 48GB or more

-- 32GB or more allocated to Talos VM

 **GPU:** Intel iGPU, or dedicated Nvidia GPU (AMD GPUs **may** work but are not guaranteed)

-**VM Disk Storage:** SSD
+**VM Disk Storage:** enterprise-grade SSD of 1TB

-- 1x sparsely allocated disk of minimum 1TB size

-*The disk has to be either an enterprise-grade SSD (preferably NVMe) or a ZFS zvol/dataset with sync set to *disabled*
+*The disk has to be either an enterprise-grade SSD (preferably NVMe) or a sparsely allocated ZFS zvol/dataset with sync set to *disabled*

 ### Example Recommended Spec System